 Since 10 hundreds can be grouped into 1 thousand, we have 1 thousand and 1 hundred.

-Base 10 materials and the place value mat are a great help.
-With these materials, parts that have the same value can be physically combined, for example, hundredths are added together with hundredths.
-When students work with base-10 materials, they use their knowledge of place value and, as a result, extend the concept of grouping, transferring the concept they applied to whole numbers to situations involving decimal numbers.
-Students recognize that regardless of place value, whenever 10 elements are in one position, they are replaced by 1 group of 10 that is placed in the position to its left.
+When learning how to add and subtract decimal numbers, base 10 ten blocks and the place value mat are a great support.
+With these materials, parts that have the same value can be physically combined.
+For example, hundredths are added together with hundredths.
+When students work with base ten blocks, they transfer their knowledge of place value and grouping from working with whole numbers to situations involving decimal numbers.
+Students recognize that regardless of place value, whenever 10 elements are in one position, they can be replaced by 1 group of the element in the position to the left.

-Here are different strategies for adding 2 decimal numbers:
+Here are different strategies for adding two decimal numbers:

 Example